MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/updateService.md

  (optional) An object or a file-path to an external  representation of R objects to be loaded and used with `code`.
 The specified file can be:
 *   File-path to an `.RData` file holding R objects to be loaded.
 *   File-path to an `.R` file which will be evaluated into an environment and loaded.
+ If serviceType is 'Realtime', model has to be an R object.

  ### `snapshot`
  (optional) Identifier of the snapshot to load.
+If serviceType is 'Realtime', snapshot has to be NULL.